 Fisheries Teaching and Research Building opens.

-Ellen Pikitch takes over as director of FRI.
+Ellen Pikitch takes over as director of the Fisheries Research Institute.

 John Skalski becomes director of CQS.